lkachury/airbnb_final_project/README.md

     - Target Variable: Price
     - Input Variables: last_reviewed_date

-**Description of preliminary data preprocessing:**
-TBD

-**Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:**
-TBD

-**Description of how data was split into training and testing sets:**
-TBD

 ### Roadblocks
 We have not identified any roadblocks at this time.
-However, we anticipate running into potential roadblocks as we perform the supervised machine learning.
+However, we anticipate running into potential roadblocks as we further perform the supervised machine learning.
 - An interpretation of the accuracy, precision, and sensitivity of the model should be included with the submission.
 - If you had more time, where would you like to investigate for finer tuning?